Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

 \section{Characterizing the performance of the MaxEnt method}

-In order to investigate the main features of the problem related to symmetries, we have carried out numerical simulations for three-qubit states~\footnote{ The empirical results used in this work were obtained via synthetic experiments.
+In order to investigate the performance of the MaxEnt method when symmetry constraints are considered, we have carried out numerical simulations for the reconstruction of three-qubit states~\footnote{ The empirical results used in this work were obtained via synthetic experiments.
 The algorithms were implemented as MATLAB and Phyton codes.
-They may be obtained from the authors upon reasonable request.} both of relevance in quantum information: permutationally invariant states and Werner states.
-For comparison reasons, we start by analyzing the problem under the standard quantum MaxEnt estimate.
+They may be obtained from the authors upon reasonable request.}.
+We have considered two types of states, both of relevance in quantum information: permutationally invariant states and Werner states.
+For comparison reasons, we start by analyzing the standard MaxEnt estimation, i.e., the MaxEnt estimation method without symmetry constraints.